Are you considering living in Luton?

 This popular town is a great ideal for commuters looking for easy access to London.

-Living in Luton provides locals with various benefits.
+Luton provides locals with a number of excellent benefits.

-These range from a combination of affordable properties, superb transport links to the capital and even some excellent schools.
+These range from a combination of affordable properties, plenty of great things to do as well as some fantastic schools.

-Luton offers locals superb transport connections to surrounding towns and the capital.
+Luton also offers locals superb transport connections to surrounding towns and the capital.

 Moving to a new area is never a straightforward task.